not-a-user/raw2iso/README.md

 Compiling
 ---------

-The tools is a single `.c` file, and should compile and run in all reasonable environments that come with a C99 compiler and standard library.
+The tool is a single `.c` file, and should compile and run in all reasonable environments that come with a C99 compiler and standard library.
 If it does not, please file an issue.